Azure/cortana-intelligence-tank-level-forecast/Automated Deployment Guide/Post Deployment Instructions.md

 ### Azure Application Service

 An Azure Application service containing six web jobs is created during the deployment.
-You can monitor the web jobs by clicking the link on your deployment page.
+You can monitor the WebJobs by clicking the link on your final deployment screen (in CIS).
-- One-time running web jobs are used to start certain Azure services.
+- One-time running WebJobs are used to start certain Azure services.
   - TankWjCopyMl: Copies the ML experiment from gallery to the newly created ML workspace and publish it as ML WebService.
   - TankWjDataFactory: Starts the Azure Data Factory pipelines.
   - TankWjPrepareSQL: Creates required tables in the SQL database
   - TankWjPreseedSQL: Copies the historical tank level data to Azure SQL.
   - TankWJStartStream: Starts Azure Stream Analytics.
-- Continuous running web jobs are used as data generator.
+- Continuous running WebJobs are used as data generator.
   - TankGenerator: Simulates tank level data and sends it to Event Hub every minute.

 ### Azure Event Hub